erroronline1/caro/readme.md

 > O.Data_5 Unless necessary for the legitimate purpose of the application, sensitive data like private keys MUST BE exported from the component they were generated from (see Table15).

-* Login tokens are to be exported as a qr-code, for scanning login credentials.
+* Login credentials are to be exported as a qr-code, for scanning login credentials.
+Provided pins are part of the export but marked to be disposed of.
 There are no other keys to be exported.

 > O.Data_6 The backend system MUST NOT write sensitive data in messages or notifications the user did not explicitly gave permission for.